pivotal/docs-tap/learning-center/about.md

 ## Overview

-Learning Center is a self-hosted platform accessed via the browser that allows content creators to create workshops with markdown files that are displayed to the learner in a terminal shell environment with an instructional wizard user interface.
+Learning Center is a self-hosted platform accessed via the browser that allows content creators to create workshops with markdown files that are then displayed to the learner in a terminal shell environment with an instructional wizard user interface.
 The user interface can embed slide content, an IDE, a web console for accessing the Kubernetes cluster, and other custom web applications.